aug2uag/SailsiOS/README.md

         }
     };

-This says that we will be storing Messages objects on the server, and that the messages object will consist of text and deviceType.
-Note that a timestamp will be generated automatically each time a new object is produced.
+This says that we will be storing Messages objects on the server, and that the messages object will consist of text and timestamp.
+Note that a timestamp will be generated automatically each time a new object is made.
 For now, let's move on, and take a look at the MessagesController.js file found in the ```/api``` directory of your Sails application:

     module.exports = {
         sayHello: function (req, res) {